scalatra/scalatra-website/README.md

 # Scalatra project

-This is the home of The [Scalatra](http://github.com/scalatra/scalatra/) website which generates the site at http://scalatra.org.
+This is the home of the [Scalatra](http://github.com/scalatra/scalatra/) website which generates the site at http://scalatra.org.

 To build it, you'll need to have [Jekyll](https://github.com/mojombo/jekyll)